nicepkg/aide/website/en/guide/features/code-convert.md

 Use AI to convert an entire file or selected code from one programming language to another.
 Supports any language.
 Most languages support highlighting.

+You can enter any language or file extension.
+If it is not in the [`language list`](https://code.visualstudio.com/docs/languages/identifiers#_known-language-identifiers), it might not support syntax highlighting, but it can still be converted.

 **Usage:**

 - Select the code in the editor.